Franz Stampfl: Post-war

 After the war has ended, Stampfl decided to return to Britain to continue athletics coaching in 1946.
 Although he suffered terribly over the previous years and had trouble sleeping under linen or far from an open window because of his long confinement, he still admired the English for their love of amateur sport, and felt their athletes could use his help.
-He reconnected with amateur officials and arranged for a coaching post in Northern Ireland from 1946-1951.
+He reconnected with amateur officials and arranged for a coaching post in Northern Ireland from 1946 to 1951.
 In 1947 he married Patricia, née Cussen, an Australian whom he had met in Melbourne, at a ceremony in Belfast.
 They moved to London in 1951 where he worked as a sales assistant at the sports wear company Lillywhites.
 He established a training base at the Duke of York's Barracks and had part-time coaching posts at Cambridge and Oxford Universities.
 Still he was not asked to aid the British Olympic team in 1952 – evidence that amateur officials never brought him fully into their fold because he was an outsider.

 In 1952 the John Fisher School (Purley) won the Public Schools Challenge Cup for athletics, held at the White City Stadium.
 Smaller than most of the 203 top schools that entered the competition that year, John Fisher's victory caused controversy.
 Previously, schools entered only a limited number of individual athletes and therefore scored few points.
 However, thanks to the determination of Fr.
 McLean and the school's athletics coach, Herr Franz Stampfl, John Fisher entered a full athletics squad who outscored every school, across the full range of track and field disciplines, to win the trophy by the widest ever winning margin.
 There was much debate about the ethics of one school 'sweeping the board' in such a manner.

 In 1953 the feat was repeated, this time by an even greater winning margin – and again the opposition cried "foul".
 The following year the championship took place and yet again John Fisher boys out-performed the opposition.
 However, the organisers decided to withdraw the Challenge Cup and only reward individual performances.
 The school was therefore denied a hat-trick of wins.
 Franz Stampfl, who worked at John Fisher school as athletics coach from 1950 to 1955, emigrated to Australia, training the Australian Squad in preparation for the Melbourne Olympic Games.
 Of particular note is that he coached Sir Roger Bannister, the first man to break the four-minute mile in May 1954.
 Franz Stampfl gained a reputation as one of the world's leading athletics coaches and, under his guidance, for a few years in the early 1950s John Fisher School was to dominate schoolboy athletics.